-With more people using their mobiles to access the internet than ever before, it is vital that websites are optimised for mobile viewing.
+With more people using their mobiles to access the internet than ever before, it is vital that websites are optimized for mobile viewing.
 It’s not just the layout that is important, but how quickly it loads too.
 This is appealing for both search engines and for a great user experience.
 This is why you could benefit from AMP for your WordPress site.
 It isn’t for everyone though.
 Our guide will help you determine if AMP is something suitable for your WordPress website.

 What is AMP?